The Growth Series

 Did you know that it costs five times as much to attract a new customer than to keep an existing one?
 That’s why, once you’ve got a customer through the door, it makes good business sense to hold on to them.

-When you also consider that more than 1.4 million households in the UK will have to renew their fixed rate mortgages in 2023, customer retention strategies need to be a fundamental part of any mortgage broker or lender’s business.
+When you also consider that an estimated £180bn worth of mortgages are due to mature in 2024, customer retention strategies need to be a fundamental part of any mortgage broker or lender’s business.

 But what are the best ways to go about this?